 - The GDPR regulates that, in most cases, a registered person (“data subject”) is entitled to know what information is stored about him/her.
 In most cases, it is not recommended to document information that you are not comfortable to share with that person.
 This applies both to information in a CRM-system and information stored outside the CRM-system.
 Also, freedom of information laws (Sv. “offentlighetsprincipen”, no/fi) applies to most information documented by public authorities.

-Can I restrict access to other types of information also, such as events and queries?
+Can I restrict access to other types of information also, such as events?

-Currently this add on module allows you to restrict the visibility of activities (contact notes and tasks), but not restrict access to other categories of information.
-We are planning to extend this functionality to events and event registrations and queries / query membership if there is a demand for this.
+Currently this add on module allows you to restrict the visibility of activities (contact notes and tasks) and queries, but not restrict access to other categories of information.
+We are planning to extend this functionality to events and event registrations if there is a demand for this.
 Let us know if this would be useful for you!

 FAQ: Can I limit access to persons and organizations in the same way?